West Sumatra: Religion

-Islam is the majority religion adopted by 98% of the population of West Sumatra.
-Christians, concentrated in the Mentawai Islands, number around 1.6%, Buddhists are around 0.26%, and Hindus are around 0.01%, the two latter being adopted by immigrant communities.
+Islam is the majority religion adopted by 97% of the population of West Sumatra.
+Christians, concentrated in the Mentawai Islands, number around 2.2%, Buddhists are around 0.26%, and Hindus are around 0.01%, the two latter being adopted by immigrant communities.

 Various places of worship, which are dominated by mosques and musallas, can be found in every district and city in West Sumatra.
-The biggest mosque is the Great West Sumatra Mosque in Padang.
+The largest mosque is the Grand Mosque of West Sumatra Grand Mosque of West Sumatra in Padang.
 The oldest mosques include the Ganting Grand Mosque in Padang and the Tuo Kayu Jao Mosque in Solok Regency.
 The typical Minangkabau architecture dominates both the form of the mosque and the musala.
 The Grand Mosque of West Sumatra has a gonjong-shaped building, decorated with Minang carvings and calligraphy.
 There is also a mosque with a roof consisting of several levels, which are getting smaller and more concave.

 Culture

-Traditional Music
+Traditional music

 The nuances of Minangkabau in every West Sumatra music mixed with any type of music at this time will definitely be seen from every song that circulates in the community.
 This is because Minang music can be formulated with any kind of music that makes it pleasant to hear and acceptable to the public.
 The musical elements giving the nuance consist of traditional musical instruments, saluang, bansi, talempong, rabab, pupuik, serunai, and gandang tabuik.

 There is also a saluang jo dendang, which is the delivery of chanting accompanied by saluang, also known as sijobang.

 Minangkabau music in the form of instrumental and songs from this area are generally melancholy.
 This is closely related to the structure of the community which has a sense of brotherhood, kinship relations and love of a high homeland supported by the habit of going abroad.

 The music industry in West Sumatra is growing with the emergence of Minangkabau artists who can blend modern music into traditional Minangkabau music.
 The development of modern Minang music in West Sumatra dates back to the 1950s, marked by the birth of the Gumarang Orchestra.
 Elly Kasim, Tiar Ramon and Nurseha are well-known West Sumatra singers in the 1970s to the present.
 At present the singers, songwriters and music stylists in West Sumatra are under the auspices of the PAPPRI organization (Association of Indonesian Singer Music Songwriters) and PARMI (Indonesian Minang Artist Association).

 Record companies in West Sumatra that support the Minang music industry include: Tanama Record, Planet Record, Pitunang Record, Sinar Padang Record, Caroline Record located in Padang and Minang Record, Gita Virma Record located in Bukittinggi.